DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 ### Who can use the server

-Users from PR-China were originally unsupported, due to considerable amounts of query spam from that country that preceded the server's cataloging by AdGuard; but are being allowed on a trial basis as of February 2022 in an attempt to appeal to anti-GFW audiences.

-Additionally, company networks from The Netherlands, Romania, Russia and Ukraine will usually be prohibited as well.
+Company networks from The Netherlands, Romania, Russia and Ukraine will usually be prohibited as well.
 Residential networks from those countries are fine.

 Many companies known to look through the fingers with port-scanners and spammers, are also prohibited.
 Full list: https://raw.githubusercontent.com/DandelionSprout/adfilt/master/AdGuardHomeDisallowedIPs.txt

+Users from PR-China were originally unsupported, due to considerable amounts of query spam from that country that preceded the server's cataloging by AdGuard; but have been allowed since February 2022 in an attempt to appeal to anti-GFW audiences.

 ### Other technical aspects